 That’s a very good question.
-Kind of question of where do you start when you kind of feel, over overwhelmed, this is what it sound like.
+Kind of question of where do you start when you kind of feel, over overwhelmed, this is what it sounds like.

 Feeling that there’s not really the right folks or you feel a little overwhelmed that you don’t have the right information.

-And you can start very simply.
+And you can start asset management very simple.
 And you might want to start just simply at a very high level thinking about what you own.

-Can I just list out what are the things in my system that I have and where are they located in a very simple map.
+Can I just list out what are the things in my system that I have and where are they located on a very simple map?
 You can start really really simply with that, just at a pretty high level.

 Instead of breaking a pump into all its components, just I have 5 pumps, and they are on Main street, Elm Street, East Side Street or something.